amy-wayland/kSZ_Power_Spectra/README.md

 kSZ_Calculations.py : python file that calculates the 3D and angular power spectra for the transverse and longitudinal components

 kSZ_Satellites.py : python file that investigates the impact of incorporating satellite galaxies in the HOD model

+kSZ_cNG_Calculations.py : python file that calculates the contribution from the connected non-Gaussian term